kbortnik/KenticoMetaWeblogAPI/README.md

  10. On the "Import Progress" screen, click "Finish".
 You can now close the Administration area.

 ## Setting up Open Live Writer
-Download [Open Live Writer], then follow the [instructions to set up Windows Live Writer for use with Kentico].
+Download [Open Live Writer], then follow the [instructions to set up Open Live Writer for use with Kentico].

 For instructions on how to publish and manage blog posts, read the following documentation:
  * [MetaWeblogAPI - Publishing first blog post]